buddhikaum/Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal/README.md

 # Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal
+Implementation of the algorithms in
+"Efficient Sensor Selection with Application to Time Varying Graphs", in 2017 IEEE 7th International Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP) (IEEE CAMSAP 2017)

 Provides two algorithms for efficient selection of sensors for estimating a probabilistic graph signal.
 First algorithm (SelectOriginalOnly in SelectTimeVarying.py) provides